E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 3. QR Code Requirement

-Each invoice must include a QR code that links to FTA records.
+Each invoice must include an FTA QR code (part of the Peppol PINT AE technical specification).
 Scanning it allows customers to verify invoice authenticity.

-Invoices must be transmitted through the Peppol network, not by email or direct file transfer.
-This ensures they're routed to the right recipient and recorded in FTA systems.
+Invoices must be submitted through a MoF-accredited Accredited Service Provider (ASP) on the Peppol network — not by email or direct file transfer.
+This ensures invoices are routed, validated, and recorded correctly.

 5. VAT Calculation and Reporting

 You must calculate VAT correctly on each invoice (taking into account free zone vs mainland status, supply type, exemptions).
-And you must report to the FTA in the required format.
+VAT reporting to the FTA continues under existing VAT rules.

 Free zone status does not exempt you from these technical requirements.